noemeillon/String-Builder/README.md

 ![Screenshot from 2021-08-14 15-37-37](https://user-images.githubusercontent.com/39555683/129451127-cee88b69-47cb-4cb0-9ee7-2118deb9d353.png)

-A line containing the different values (e.g. "abcdefghabcdefgh 2 4") where the first value (abcdefghabcdefgh) is the target string S, the second value (2) the cloneCost and the third value (4) is the appendCost.
+A line containing the different values (e.g. "abcdefghabcdefgh 2 4") where the first value (abcdefghabcdefgh) is the target string S, the second value (2) is the cloneCost and the third value (4) is the appendCost.

 ##### Output Format